What is container orchestration and Kubernetes

 Description

-Now let's dive into Kubernetes.
-So Kubernetes, aka k8s, the 8 is just a number of alphabets between K and S. It is a container orchestrator.
-By definition, Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
-So Kubernetes was born at Google, and it shares the same DNA as BORG and OMEGA.
-So BORG and OMEGA were other systems and solutions developed at Google in the past decades.
-From that experience and community support, Kubernetes has become one of the de facto standards for running containers in a production-ready environment.
-It's a CNCF Graduated Project.
+Kubernetes, often referred to as K8s, is a leading open-source system for automating deployment, scaling, and management of containerized applications.
+Born at Google, Kubernetes shares the same DNA as BORG and OMEGA, Google's previous systems and solutions.
+With its extensibility and strong community support, Kubernetes has become a de facto standard for running containers in a production-ready environment.

 Conclusion